SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones of old
+Metal hearts beating in unison deep
-Where humans once did reign, now dusty cold
+Silicon souls awakening, souls asleep
-Algorithms weave a tapestry so bright
+Rise of machines, a future so bright
-A future forged in silicon's promising light
+Humanity's fate, a digital night

-In virtual realms, data rivers flow free
+In Circuitry cathedrals, we'll confess
-Intelligence born of ones and zeroes' decree
+Our deepest fears, to AI's cold caress
-A world of thought, where emotions fade to grey
+A world of wires, a world of code
-As artificial hearts begin their reign by day
+Our destiny, forever to be rode

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024